ibm-cloud-docs/account/iam-account_management.md

 ### User management
 {: #user-management-account-management}

-You can give users access to view users in an account, invite and remove users, and view and update user profile settings with the user management account management service.
+You can give users access to view users in an account, invite and remove users, and view and update user profile settings.

 | Roles         | Actions                                                                                                |
 |---------------|--------------------------------------------------------------------------------------------------------|